 The app can continue to run while you work on a compartmentalized version for migration purposes.
 Once the updated version is ready and the service cluster is laid out, migrating to a cloud cluster like GKE or Azure becomes a lot easier to complete.
 You can even do thorough testing inside Minikube to ensure a smoother transition.

-Refactoring is the most advanced approach you can take when migrating to Kubernetes.
+Refactoring is the most advanced approach you can take for cloud migration to Kubernetes.
 Unlike the previous two approaches, the entire app and the services that support it are modified to better suit the new compartmentalized environment.

 In most cases, a refactor involves rearchitecting the entire app to take full advantage of the cloud environment.
 For instance, you can rebuild services using cloud-native frameworks that are designed to work with Kubernetes, such as Knative.
 Refactoring lets you go as far as running serverless workloads in the cloud.